hlbao/classification_in_CSS/README.md

 Acknowledgment: The Summer Institutes in Computational Social Science 2021 (https://sicss.io/)

-Appreciate and welcome any types of contribution/discussion/pulling requests!
+Appreciate and welcome any types of contribution/discussion/pulling requests.